Apurva0109/nd00333-capstone/starter_file/README.md

 Steps performed in train.py are:

 * Import all the dependencies
-* Set up workspace and initialize an experiment
+* Set up a workspace and initialize an experiment
 * Load registered dataset from workspace using **Dataset_get_by_name(ws,dataset_name)**
 * Clean data using clean_data function, which involves -
     * Converting categorical variable to binary using one-hot encoding.